Isaacgv/stroke_heart_prediction/README.md

 POSTGRES_DB=[Database]

 ```
-4. Open terminal and go to stroke_heart_prediciton/postgres
+4. Open terminal and go to Cd stroke_heart_prediciton/postgres
-5. Run createdb.py to create the tables & relationships in your database
+5. Run Python createdb.py to create the tables & relationships in your database

 ## Execute Program: